-Trained as an architect, of all things, Annemarie told me she was unable to find work in her homeland, and had been on welfare since leaving school.
+Trained as an architect, of all things, Annemarie told me she was unable to find work and had been on welfare since leaving school.

-There was only a slight breeze coming through the open window, through which we bought chai (tea) whenever we pulled into a new station.
-It was sold by young men on bicycles.
-Through the bars of the window they’d hand us the tea in small, crudely crafted, disposable terra cotta cups.
+There was only a slight breeze coming through the open window.
+Refreshment was limited to chai, sold for a few rupees by young men on bicycles on station platforms.
+They would hand it to us through the bars of the window in small, disposable, crudely crafted terra cotta cups.

-We finally arrived in New Delhi after 9 p.m. the next night, still perched on our bunks, roasting.
-Even Annemarie, the hopeless Indophile, was losing her cool.
-For me, this represented the completion of a 2,400-kilometre, 53-hour bus-train odyssey from Goa.
+We finally arrived in New Delhi after 9 p.m., still on our bunks, roasting.
+Even Annemarie, the hopeless Indophile, seemed to be losing her cool.

-The next evening, when I turned up at the Metropolis Restaurant and Tourist Home, where she was staying in the Paharganj district of Central Delhi, everything was exactly as she had described it.
-The Metropolis was, indeed, a funky ’60s kind of place.
-It was full of young people, and the sounds of Jim Morrison and the Doors filled the air.
-The service was friendly and the food delectable.
+The next evening, when I turned up at the Metropolis Restaurant and Tourist Home, where she was staying, everything was as she had described it.
+The Metropolis was, indeed, a funky ’60s kind of place, full of young people.
+The sounds of Jim Morrison and the Doors’ “Come on, baby, light my fire …” filled the air.
+Service was friendly and the food delectable.

 But Spice Cadet was a no-show.

 What was the colour of her sari?
 The length of her hair?
 The sound of her voice?
-Did she have a heavy accent?
-Did either of us have any amorous intent?
+Did she have an accent?
+Did she show any interest in me?
+Those details have long evaporated.

-I can’t help wondering where life’s journey has taken her.
-Is she a retired architect back in Copenhagen, married and with grandchildren, or is she still into spirituality, barefoot and sari-clad in India?
+Annemarie rarely resurfaces in my mind now, but when she does it’s like a surprise visit by a long-lost friend.
+I still think about where life’s journey might have taken her.
+Is she a retired architect in Copenhagen, married and with grandchildren?
+Or is she as I remember her – frozen in time – still into spirituality, barefoot and sari-clad in India?

 Once a spice cadet, always a spice cadet.